 It is a similar argument to the one put forward to

-explain the demise of the dinosaurs at the much later date of 65 million years
+explain the demise of the dinosaurs at the much later date of 65 million

-supervolcanism (where Magma rises from the earth's mantle
+including supervolcanism (where magma rises from the earth's mantle

 and accumulates in the crust.
 The heat of the liquid rocks causes

 causes the pressure to rise more and more and can lead to eruptions

-objects, but it is unlikely there was some killer punch from space, these other
+objects, but it is unlikely there was some killer punch from space,

-space agency's Grace satellites to peer beneath Antarctica's
+by the US space agency's Grace satellites to peer beneath Antarctica's

 icy surface.
-Team members were drawn from the US, Russia and Korea.
+Team members were drawn from the US, Russia, and Korea.